OrensteinLab/UniLib/README.md

-# UNILIB
+# UniLib - A universal system for boosting gene expression in Eukaryotic cell-lines

 # Introduction

 In the UNILIB study, we leveraged data obtained from a Massive Parallel Reported Assay (MPRA) that systematically measured gene expression for an oligo library comprising approximately 150,000 Synthetic Upstream Regulatory Sequences (sURS) in yeast.
-This repository includes the collection of scripts utilized for machine learning and analysis throughout the study.
+This repository includes the collection of scripts used for machine learning and data analysis throughout the study.
 It also includes the various datasets used in our investigation, as well as the trained machine learning models.

-Furthermore, the repository provides a script facilitating predictions on new DNA sequence files using a user-selected machine learning model from those employed in the study.
-Additionally, an accompanying script is available for training the machine learning model on a DNA sequence file.
+Furthermore, the repository provides a script enabling predictions on new DNA sequence files using a user-selected machine learning model from the models used in the study.
+An additional script is available for training the CNN model used in the study on new DNA sequence and expression data.

 # Setup environment

 ```
 # Create a virtual conda environment named "Unilib" with Python 3.9.16